ioncoincore/ion-archived/doc/init.md

 Copy iond.init to /etc/init.d/iond.
 Test by running "service iond start".

-Using this script, you can adjust the path and flags to the iond program by setting the iond and FLAGS environment variables in the file /etc/sysconfig/iond.
+Using this script, you can adjust the path and flags to the iond program by setting the IOND and FLAGS environment variables in the file /etc/sysconfig/iond.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn